Cafeteria Flooring Vancouver, BC

 - Better stain resistance and sanitation performance

-- Professional appearance for guests and staff
+- Cleaner public-facing appearance for staff and users

-- Better lifecycle performance than worn tile/grout
+- Better lifecycle performance than worn tile and grout

 Cafeteria Flooring Across British Columbia